-In Medlife just the lapse risk which includes losses due to client behaviour deviating from the Best Estimate assumptions in contractual options such as termination/lapse, lump-sum option, waiver of premium, etc. is considered material.
+In Medlife just the lapse risk is considered material which includes losses due to client behaviour deviating from the Best Estimate assumptions with regard to contract options such as termination/lapse, lump-sum option, waiver of premium, etc.

-The risk exposure of Medlife in the underwriting Life area, as already depicted in section C, is 33.1% (2016: 38.4%) of the total SCR by taking into account the diversification effect.
+The risk exposure of Medlife in the underwriting Life area, as already depicted in section C, is 37.2% (2019: 30.2%) of the total SCR.